 Financial assets and liabilities with carrying amounts approximating fair value include cash, trade accounts receivable, accounts payable, accrued expenses and other current liabilities.
 The carrying amount of these financial assets and liabilities approximates fair value because of their short maturities.
-At June 30, 2018 and March 31, 2018, no assets or liabilities were valued using Level 3 criteria.
+At September 30, 2018 and March 31, 2018, no assets or liabilities were valued using Level 3 criteria.

-Information about our investments and long-term debt that is not measured at fair value is as follows:
+Information about our short-term debt and long-term debt that is not measured at fair value is as follows: